Coyote Hills Regional Park

 Picnicking

 Numerous picnic tables are located at the visitor center and at the Quarry Staging Area on a first-come-first-served basis with barbeque braziers, water, and shade.
 Cooking fires are limited to the metal braziers provided at each site.
-The Hoot Hollow picnic area, located above and behind the visitor center, is a reservable group picnic site.
-Visit the Coyote Hills Picnic Area webpage for more information.
-For additional information or to make a reservation, call 1-888-EBPARKS or 1-888-327-2757, press option 2.
+The Hoot Hollow picnic area, located near the visitor center, is a reservable picnic site.
+Visit the Coyote Hills Picnic Area webpage for more information or call Reservations to reserve.

 Camping